Going Vertical With Strawberry Pyramid Planters

 Choosing the Right Wood for Your Strawberry Pyramid Planter

-When it come to building a strawberry pyramid that will last and that looks good, you really have three wood choices, and plastic to decide between.
+When it comes to building a strawberry pyramid that will last and that looks good, you really have three wood choices, and plastic to decide between.

 Cedar Strawberry Pyramids